 Signs and Health Effects of Alcohol Misuse

 Alcohol abuse symptoms can vary.
-Binge drinking and excessive use of alcohol has a wide range of consequences, from nausea and headaches from a hangover to severe liver problems from chronic drinking.
-In the short-term, drinking too much can be very dangerous, sometimes deadly.
+Binge drinking and excessive use of alcohol have a wide range of consequences, from nausea and headaches from a hangover to severe liver problems from chronic drinking.
+In the short term, drinking too much can be very dangerous, sometimes deadly.
 Effects may include:2,5,7

 - Slurred speech.